What does kWh mean?

 What can I do to save on energy costs?

-If you’re an owner of solar panels, loading can have an impact on them too as it will either drain the battery or overload the panels potentially causing some damage.
+If you’re an owner of solar panels, loading can have an impact on them too as it’ll either drain the battery or overload the panels potentially causing some damage.

-Having solar panels will be a huge advantage to any homeowner as you’ll be using your ‘own’ energy and might even be paid by an energy supplier for surplus electricity.
-Solar panels can produce an average of 1.5kWh a day.
-Learn more about that here.
+Having solar panels will be a huge advantage to any homeowner as you’ll be using your ‘own’ energy instead of relying on a provider, all while potentially being paid by an energy supplier for surplus electricity.
+For reference, the solar panel kWh rate is around 1.5 a day.